Thursday, August 6, 2009

 First of all, let me wish you all a new year full of good health, love, and happiness.

-If you read my challenge of September below, I was suppose to have been one of the participants in my challenge.
+If you read my challenge of September below, I was supposed to have been one of the participants in my challenge.
 I thought it was one of the best challenges I have ever come up with.
 I couldn't wait to get started, and started I did.

 I have to say that I am disappointed with myself for having compared my abilities with someone else's and letting it shake my confidence in my artistic skills.
-But, I am pretty sure that I am not the only one who has experienced this at one time or another.
+However, I am pretty sure that I am not the only one who has experienced this at one time or another.

 Note: Kathleen, in the end, you helped to inspire me. :-)